Founder of Suon

 Aurel Hosennen

-Benedictine monks at Kloster Disentis taught me Latin one sentence at a time, in a tradition that has continued for fourteen centuries.
-I spent nearly a decade at Microsoft, drawn to what becomes possible when technology reaches millions of people.
-Then led communications at Oerlikon Balzers across 33 markets and at IKEA Switzerland, where I joined the country management team and became the CEO’s right hand in crisis management when COVID hit.
+The thread through my career has been language: how it moves people, shapes decisions, changes what organizations believe is possible.
+Benedictine monks at Kloster Disentis taught me Latin one sentence at a time, in a tradition fourteen centuries old.
+I spent nearly a decade at Microsoft, then led communications at Oerlikon Balzers across 33 markets and at IKEA Switzerland, where I joined the country management team and became the CEO’s right hand when COVID hit.
 I’ve served as deputy to the Co-Chair of the UN High-Level Panel on Women’s Economic Empowerment, studied creative leadership at THNK, and completed an Executive MBA at Hult.

-Suon grew out of that question, and out of something older.
+Then AI arrived, and machines could write too.
+That didn’t make language less important.
+It clarified what matters: not the words themselves, but the experience, values, and judgment behind them.
+Suon grew out of that clarification, and out of something older.
 The name comes from the Suonen, ancient water channels in the Valais Alps that my family’s village has maintained together for over five centuries.
 What the villages protected was water.
 What Suon protects is the balance between AI and the life that happens away from it: in conversation, in nature, in the quiet accumulation of experience that makes your judgment worth trusting.
-For creativity, critical thinking, and the awareness to know when AI serves you and when stepping away does.

 Focus areas